USFWS/secas/_posts/2025-12-05-Southeast-Conservation-Blueprint-2025-now-available.md

 ---
 layout: post
-published: false
+published: true
 title: Southeast Conservation Blueprint 2025 now available
 author: Rua Mordecai, Coordinator for the Southeast Blueprint
 hero:
-  name: GrasslandSavannaRestorationMap_blog_sm.jpg
+  name: SEBP2025_horizontal_web.jpg
   alt: >-
-    Map of the Southeast with the grassland and savanna restoration indicator shown in shades of green.
+    A map depicting key priority areas for achieving the SECAS vision of a connected network of lands and waters.
+Priority areas are shown in shades of purple and gray.
+Darkest purple represents highest priority, middle purple high priority, and lightest purple medium priority.
+Gray represents priority connections between the purple areas.
   caption: >-
-    Grassland & savanna restoration is one of many new indicators for the upcoming 2025 Southeast Conservation Blueprint update.
+    Southeast Conservation Blueprint Version 2025 identifies priority areas for a connected network of lands and waters across the Southeast and U.S. Caribbean.
   headerClass: light-text
   float: right
 ---
-Year after year, SECAS continues to deliver on its promise of supporting a conservation vision for connected lands and waters across the Southeast and Caribbean.
-The data-driven, regional approach is best demonstrated by its flagship tool, the Blueprint.
-The Blueprint is updated annually based on feedback from partners in member states to highlight regional goals that can be downscaled to achievable, on-the-ground project spaces.
+<blockquote>Year after year, SECAS continues to deliver on its promise of supporting a conservation vision for connected lands and waters across the Southeast and Caribbean.
+The data-driven, regional approach is best demonstrated by its flagship tool, the Blueprint.<!--more--> The Blueprint is updated annually based on feedback from partners in member states to highlight regional goals that can be downscaled to achievable, on-the-ground project spaces.
 This achievement is based on the active engagement of our partners and the responsive community of Blueprint users.
-Enjoy the newest edition of the Blueprint! _--Nicole Angeli, SECAS Executive Steering Committee Chair and Director of the Fish & Wildlife Division at the U.S. Virgin Islands Department of Planning and Natural Resources_
+Enjoy the newest edition of the Blueprint! _--Nicole Angeli, SECAS Executive Steering Committee Chair and Director of the Fish & Wildlife Division at the U.S. Virgin Islands Department of Planning and Natural Resources_</blockquote>

 The latest update to the [Southeast Conservation Blueprint](https://secassoutheast.org/blueprint), version 2025, is now available!
 Here are the major improvements for this year: